josephRashidMaalouf/CleanCodeCalc/README.md

 3. Navigate to the executable located in the bin folder and run it

 ### Features and limitation
 Just input the calculation you would like to make and watch it calculate it as you type!
+Press enter to clear the input field.
+Press ctrl+c to exit the program.
 The calculator only supports the four basic arithmetic operations: +, -, * and /.